 Central Office staff shall submit required data from each volunteer’s form to the Office of the Courts in Frankfort, KY for a state criminal records check.

+The Superintendent may also require such a volunteer to provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.

 Upon receipt of completed criminal records checks, Central Office staff shall review the records and update the Approved School Volunteer Roster accordingly.
 Principals shall receive updated Approved School Volunteer Rosters and shall select volunteers from this list.